April 21, 2022 Sucker Brook Conservation Initiative

 Today, the LGLC has protected 14 properties totaling 2,085 acres within the scope of this Initiative.
 These protected lands include nearly 300 acres of wetlands, along with two and a half miles of lake front and nearly three miles of streams.

 Thanks to our generous supporters, land protected through these efforts will continue to filter and clean the millions of gallons of water that flow over and through it on its way into Lake George for many generations to come.

 *In celebration of this most recent purchase and all of the past protection efforts to protect Sucker Brook, we are renaming the Last Great Shoreline and adjoining Gull Bay Preserves to be the new Sucker Brook Preserve.
-Updated trail signage and other materials will be completed this summer.
+Updated trail signage and other materials will be completed in 2022.

 The LGLC protected three properties in 2016, totaling 148 acres.
 Two of these achieved additional Sucker Brook protection, and one provided enhanced access to Flat Rock.

 The Sucker Brook properties included the 72-acre beaver pond north of Warrick Road, and 65-acre rare white cedar swamp to the east of the Last Great Shoreline property.
 Trails now extend to both.

 In August of 2015 we received a donation from the Tsu family of 6 acres with 255 feet of lake shoreline, adjacent to the Last Great Shoreline property.
 The protection of the property, which has steep rocky slopes, prevented development on a sensitive waterfront parcel and provide a buffer to the LGLC preserve.
 Due to its location near residences, LGLC will not create trails or other recreational infrastructure for the property.

 In April of 2014 we acquired 3 acres that allowed us to connect the Last Great Shoreline Preserve to the Gull Bay Preserve.
 A through-trail was quickly created, establishing the extensive, connected trail system we have today.